gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

 In the vocabularies derivatives and cognates are printed in small capitals.

+In the vocabulary we calculate how often each word appears in Xenophon's Anabasis and then we give you the running total -- how many words in Xenopon you can understand after adding a new word to what you have studied already.

+Because we have not yet studied Greek verbs, this lesson gives us six isolated verb forms so that we can start to generate sentences.
+Four of thses verb forms show up fairly often.
+Two of them, however, - "s/he stops" and "they stop" -- do not appear ever in the Anabasis.
+The verb "to stop" does appear but not very oten in the active voice and never in the forms <foreign>παύει</foreign> and <foreign>παύουσι</foreign>.
+Textbooks use verbs like <foreign>παύει</foreign>, "I stop," because these verbs are morphologically easy to generate.
 | Lemma | Freq | Total | Gloss |
 | --- | --- | --- | -- |
 | ἀδελφός | 20 | 20 | ἀδελφοῦ, ὁ: brother.
 PHILADELPHIA.